Week-long camps for curious children ages 6-12

 satisfying alternative…returning to our roots through the work of our hands.
 Children in our program learn traditional living skills and crafts, build friendships in a noncompetitive, loving community, and have daily access to farmland and the natural world.
 We are convinced that the best teacher is hands-on experience…come join us for a playful and rich exploration of folk arts and crafts.

-Our camp is located at the Shepherd Valley Waldorf School, a beautiful setting with gardens, chickens and real farmers growing real food all around the school’s campus.
+Our camp is located at the Shepherd Valley Waldorf School in Niwot, a beautiful setting with gardens, chickens and real farmers growing real food all around the school’s campus.

-Our incredible Hand Made Summer 2015 camp staff includes our school director, Elizabeth Uhrich, our lead counselor, Tzuria Malpica, our administrative assistant, Carolyn Nicely, and a number of talented craftspeople who will be sharing their craft with the children.
+Our incredible Hand Made Summer 2016 camp staff includes our school director, Elizabeth Uhrich, our lead crafts counselor Laurel Noyes, our assistant crafts and games counselors and our administrative assistant.
 Please see below for Staff and Instructor Bios.

 Our dual-themed weeks of camp include explorations in two unique trades or crafts.
-Each week children will gain hands-on experience learning skills and creating useful objects, to be celebrated at our end of the week gathering of parents, children and friends! *End of the week celebrations of our handiwork take place on Friday at 2pm.
+Each week children will gain hands-on experience learning skills and creating useful and beautiful objects, to be celebrated at our end of the week gathering of parents, children and friends! *End of the week celebrations of our handiwork take place on Friday at 2:30pm.